-Nationwide, 43 percent of black and Latino workers are employed in service or production jobs that, for the most part, cannot be done remotely, while only about one in four white employees hold such jobs.
-One such field is long-term care, where one in four employees is black, according to the Kaiser Family Foundation.
+Nationwide, 43 percent of black and Latino workers are employed in service or production jobs that, for the most part, cannot be done remotely, while only about one in four white employees

 At this Committee's May hearing, Dr. Tamara Konetzka recommended routine history of long-term care residents, to testing of long-term care residents and employees, a suggestion that was echoed at the Senate HELP Committee hearing last month with former CDC Director Julie Gerberding.
 Dr. Gerberding described long-term care facilities as, "intrinsic hot spots," and suggested that we need to test often and test everyone who comes and goes from those centers.